sarahciston/codingcare/posts/0critintro.md

 Echoes of this concept can be seen in current research methods like Critical Code Studies, an approach to reading code that situates it within its material, cultural contexts rather than viewing it as a neutral static object [@marinoCriticalCodeStudies2020a].
 Through such material reckonings, we can not only use different lenses to reflect on existing technologies but also gain the means to reimagine them for different purposes.
 As queer craft art historian Daniel Fountain says, "craft, or more broadly the notion of crafting, is an essential strategy for living and loving 'otherwise'" [@fountainSurvivalKnittestCraft2021].
 What does this 'otherwise' look like and how does it come about?

-[XXXCITE Melt members] Ren Loren Britton and Helen V. Pritchard call for "queer playfulness and promiscuous metaphorical practice" that can [expand beyond passive strategies for remaking technoscience, reusing its terms to imagine new forms.
+Artist-researchers Ren Loren Britton and Helen V. Pritchard call for "queer playfulness and promiscuous metaphorical practice" that can [expand beyond passive strategies for remaking technoscience, reusing its terms to imagine new forms.
 Their speculative practice turns CS (often an acronym for computer science) into a proliferating list of possibilities:

 >""[to create] speculative fictions for CS––Careful Slugs stories that reconfigure relations and introduce scandals and chances into Computer Science, Design, and STS processes that might lead to other sorts of project plans, research questions, and technical inquiries." [@brittonCarefulSlugsCaring2022a]